 Nonprofit leaders are using their positions of power to integrate diversity, equity, inclusion, and accessibility into their organizations.
 This session, moderated by Zahra Billoo, executive director of CAIR-San Francisco Bay Area (CAIR-SFBA).
 The discussion will talk about whiteness in nonprofit spaces and how each panelist is using their identity and privilege to share support communities of color and incorporate inclusion principles into their organizational practices.
 Panelists include:

 Meira Neggaz, executive director of the Institute of Social Policy and Understanding (ISPU)

 Nonprofits draw on research into language, persuasion, and marketing to create effective appeals and communications.
 They rely on storytelling and marketing archetypes to produce the message and linguistics which are proven tools for persuasion.
 Rachel Branaman, principal of Talem Consulting, and Saadia Ahmed, principal of Fluff and Logic, will discuss ways to share your stories in a way that prioritizes community-centric and culturally relevant language without "othering" the community that your nonprofit serves.

 A majority of Americans consider themselves religious.
 Most of the world's religions arose in geographies where the skin color of those indigenous peoples was not white.
 The distinctions drawn between people in religious texts are religious and moral, not ethnic or racial.
 However, some people of faith use religion to support their own preconceived prejudices to justify racial oppression.
-In this session, Sufyan Sohel, deputy director of CAIR-Chicago, and Karyn Bass-Ehler, civil rights attorney will discuss the work necessary to combat anti-blackness in Muslim and Jewish communities.
+This session will discuss how each panelist is combating anti-Blackness in Muslim, Christian, and Jewish communities.
+Panelists include: